matrikashukla/Alpha-Power-Exponential-Distribution/README.md

 # Alpha-Power-Exponential-Distribution-Application

+This is a review of  the following research paper.
+It is an independent work!

 Citations: Abbas Mahdavi & Debasis Kundu (2017) A new method for generating distributions with an application to exponential distribution, Communications in Statistics - Theory and Methods, 46:13, 6543-6557, DOI: 10.1080/03610926.2015.1130839